-- I can filter PDX files in bulk or by business object.
-Sometimes you may want to remove of a lot of data, sometimes you only want to get rid of a little.
+- I can filter PDX files in bulk or by business objects.
+Sometimes you may want to remove a lot of data, sometimes you only want to get rid of a little.
 PDX Filter is set up to let you do both without locking you into a confusing wizard.

 - I can make sure everyone has a common view of product data.
 Between your CMs,sub-contractors, raw material providers, and value-add engineering firms, your data may be accessed by people using a wide variety of business systems.
 PDX Filter provides a neat and tidy way of handing off this product data, so you can be sure it doesn’t change as it is broken into smaller pieces.

 With Filter, you have the flexibility to decide what to include and exclude in your PDX build package.
-This new feature means that PDXViewer now gives you complete control over the exact set of parts and drawings you share with a subcontractor, vendor or manufacturing partner.
+This new feature means that Exchange now gives you complete control over the exact set of parts and drawings you share with a subcontractor, vendor, or manufacturing partner.